-Naturally, I did not bring either a tube or tire levers on such a short ride (Bad Paul!), so I had to beg a tube from a passing cyclist.
-Got the tube in and, given I was standing on hot pavement in direct sun, my sweaty hand slipped as I put wheel the back on resulting in me losing a nice chunk of skin off my hand from the cassette.
-The broken valve core seemingly damaged my pump's O-ring too, which made pumping up the tube to full pressure impossible.
-Finally I was able to head down, being calm and gentle as there was still a decent slash in the tire wall and the pressure was not quite where I wanted it.
-4 miles from the car, the inner tube punctured — not in the same area of the cut, which I had protected with some stiff paper — and I had to beg yet another tube AND a pump from a passing cyclist.
-Finally made it to the car over an hour after planned.
-No PR on that descent!
+Naturally, I did not bring a tube or tire levers on such a short ride (Bad Paul!), so I had to beg a tube from a passing cyclist.
+I installed it, although the heat did not help; while standing on hot pavement in direct sun, my sweaty hand slipped as I put the wheel back on and I lost a nice chunk of skin when it scraped across the cassette.
+The broken valve core also seemed to damage my pump’s O-ring, which made getting the tire to full pressure nearly impossible.
+After forty minutes of fiddling with the bike, I finally started down the mountain, riding as calmly as possible because there was still a sizable slash in the tire wall and the tire pressure remained lower than ideal.
+Four miles from the car, the new tube punctured —not in the area of the cut, which I had reinforced with stiff paper—and I had to beg yet another tube, plus a pump, from a different passing cyclist.
+I reached the car more than an hour later than planned.
+No PR on that descent.

 Who knew one needed a second pump, spare valve core, and two tubes for a 28-mile road bike on clean and smooth pavement?